vershat/BHARAT_INTERN/README.md

 # BHARAT_INTERN
-Going to make netfilx clone using react
+Going to make netfilx clone using html ,css and javascript